nguyenvukhang/kitty2/docs/shell-integration.rst

     .. code-block:: sh

-        if test -n "$KITTY_INSTALLATION_DIR"; then
+        if test -n "$ALATTY_INSTALLATION_DIR"; then
-            export KITTY_SHELL_INTEGRATION="enabled"
+            export ALATTY_SHELL_INTEGRATION="enabled"
-            source "$KITTY_INSTALLATION_DIR/shell-integration/bash/kitty.bash"
+            source "$ALATTY_INSTALLATION_DIR/shell-integration/bash/alatty.bash"
         fi

-The value of :envvar:`KITTY_SHELL_INTEGRATION` is the same as that for :opt:`shell_integration`, except if you want to disable shell integration completely, in which case simply do not set the :envvar:`KITTY_SHELL_INTEGRATION` variable at all.
+The value of :envvar:`ALATTY_SHELL_INTEGRATION` is the same as that for :opt:`shell_integration`, except if you want to disable shell integration completely, in which case simply do not set the :envvar:`ALATTY_SHELL_INTEGRATION` variable at all.

-In a container, you will need to install the kitty shell integration scripts and make sure the :envvar:`KITTY_INSTALLATION_DIR` environment variable is set to point to the location of the scripts.
+In a container, you will need to install the alatty shell integration scripts and make sure the :envvar:`ALATTY_INSTALLATION_DIR` environment variable is set to point to the location of the scripts.

 Integration with other shells